markusfalk/git-workflow/README.md

 ### Story

-If a set of features can be accumulated into something bigger or if you are working on something new with other developers this branch is where it goes.
+If a set of features can be accumulated into something bigger or if you are working on something with other developers this branch is where it goes.
 This branch represents a user story known from agile software development methodologies.
-Smaller features and tasks can be branched from the story branch.
+Smaller features and tasks can be branched from the story branch for individual development.

 * branch from development
 * merge to development
+* gets deleted after the story has been merged to master and released

 ### Feature

-Feature branches are used to implement new features.
+Feature branches are used to implement new features, tasks or bugfixes.
 Create branches for small units of code.
-They live as long as you are working on something new.
+They live as long as you are working on them.

-* branch from development or story branch
+* branch directly from development or a story branch
-* merge into development or story branch
+* merge back into development or a story branch
+* gets deleted after the feature has been merged to story/master

 ### Release